jossmac/react-toast-notifications/README.md

 | placement `PlacementType`              | Default `top-right`.
 Where, in relation to the viewport, to place the toasts.            |
 | transitionDuration `number`            | Default `220`.
 The duration of the CSS transition on the `Toast` component.              |

+Additional props passed are passed down to the underlying ToastContainer and those are passed into the Toast components.
+This allows any props set on Provider to be used as defaultProps on the toast.
+For example, `autoDismiss: true`.

 ## Toast Props

 | Property                           | Description                                                        |